 You can utilize anything from a high quality zip lock bag or tupperware container to a Pelican box for your bug out bag first aid kit.
-In fact, any of these 18 containers that can hold your first aid kit are worth considering if they meet your needs.
+In fact, any of these 18 containers are worth considering if they meet your needs.

 Items For The Perfect Bug Out Bag First Aid Kit

 But what items should you get for your DIY first aid kit for your BOB?
 We’ve put together a list of suggestions below to get you started.

 The items you choose to include in your own first aid kit will largely depend on your skill level, your environment, and your daily routine and personal needs.